Ringleader of the Tormentors

-Ringleader of the Tormentors is the eighth studio album by English alternative rock singer Morrissey.
-It was released on 3 April 2006 by record label Attack.
+Ringleader of the Tormentors is the eighth studio album by the English alternative rock singer Morrissey.
+It was released on 3 April 2006 by Attack Records.
 The album was described as showcasing "a thicker, more rock-driven sound", which Morrissey attributed to new guitarist Jesse Tobias.

 The album debuted at number 1 in the UK Albums Chart and number 27 in the US, and also reached number 1 in Sweden, Malta, and Greece.

 Recording and production

 Recording for the album commenced in late August 2005 in Rome, Italy.
 Mixing began in late October 2005.
-Originally Morrissey was to record the album with producer Jeff Saltzman, however, he could not undertake the project.
+Initially, Morrissey was to record the album with producer Jeff Saltzman; however, he could not undertake the project.

 Producer Tony Visconti, of T. Rex and David Bowie fame, took over the production role and Morrissey announced that Ringleader of the Tormentors is to be "the most beautiful—perhaps the most gentle—so far".
 Visconti wrote on his website:

 We have been working on the music and each day it just sounds better and better.
 I find every musician in the band a joy to work with.
 Morrissey's vocals are passionate and confident.
 Right now I'm at the mixing stage and most of the musicians have gone home.
 I am two-thirds of the way through one of the best albums I've ever worked on, with not only Morrissey at his best, but the plot has twists and turns which somehow involve film composer Ennio Morricone and an Italian children's choir.
 That should whet your appetite, you Moz fans, you!"

 The musicians recording with Morrissey in Rome were Alain Whyte, Boz Boorer, Jesse Tobias, Gary Day, Michael Farrell and Matt Chamberlain.
 Chamberlain replaced Dean Butterworth, who decided to continue drumming for the band Good Charlotte.
 Marco Origel, from the San Francisco area, handled engineering on the album.